15 Non-Culinary Uses of Coconut Oil

 Coconut oil can be used as a natural skin moisturizer.
 Usually, the moisturizers that you find in stores and pharmacies are loaded with harmful chemicals and preservatives.
 The companies that manufacture these moisturizers want you to continue buying their products.
 Therefore, they only provide a temporary solution for your skin issues.

 However, in the long run, these can be more harmful than beneficial and can actually dry out your skin.
-Organic extra virgin coconut oil does not contain any artificial ingredients, chemicals, or preservatives.
+Organic extra virgin coconut oil, especially unrefined coconut oil, does not contain any artificial ingredients, chemicals, or preservatives.
+Unrefined coconut oil is superior to refined versions due to its natural extraction methods and potential nutritional advantages.
 It quickly absorbs into the skin and hydrates your skin from within.

 And don’t worry, it isn’t greasy at all.
 Just take a small amount of coconut oil – a little goes a long way – and warm it up between your fingers.
 Rub it into your faces in circular motions and then any other body parts such as hands, legs, arms, and elbows that may need moisturization.
 After a few minutes, wipe away any excess oil with a tissue or paper towel.